FlickerNiko/SAC-QMIX/README.md

 ## Result

-Note that data of other algorithm are from pyMARL.
-Therefore methods of evaluation are kept the same as pyMARL did.
+Note that data of other algorithm are from [SMAC paper](https://github.com/oxwhirl/smac/releases/download/v1/smac_run_data.json).
+Therefore methods of evaluations are kept the same as [SMAC paper](https://arxiv.org/abs/1902.04043) did (StarCraftII version: SC2.4.6.2.69232).

 ### Test Win Rate % of SAC-QMIX and other algorithms